|

 transform(rowKeyFuture, queryFunction, executor);

-attempts to keep its cancellation state in
+The returned Future attempts to keep its cancellation state in

 sync with that of the input future and that of the future returned by the

 chain function.
-That is, if the returned Future
+That is, if the returned Future is cancelled, it

 will attempt to cancel the other two, and if either of the other two is

-will receive a callback in which it
+cancelled, the returned Future will receive a callback in which it

 will attempt to cancel itself.

-When the execution of function.apply
+When the execution of function.apply is fast and lightweight

-it returns need not meet these criteria),
+(though the Future it returns need not meet these criteria),

 consider omitting

-the executor or explicitly specifying sameThreadExecutor
+the executor or explicitly specifying sameThreadExecutor.

 However, be aware of the caveats documented in the link above.

-- A function to transform the result of the input future
+input - The future to transformfunction - A function to transform the result of the input future

-to the result of the output futureexecutor
+to the result of the output futureexecutor - Executor to run the function in.

-public static <I,O> ListenableFuture<O> transform(ListenableFuture<I> input, Function<? super I,? extends O> function)
+public static <I,O> ListenableFuture<O> transform(ListenableFuture<I> input,

-whose result is the product of
+ListenableFuture whose result is the product of

-to the result of the given Future
+applying the given Function to the result of the given Future.
+Example:

 ListenableFuture<QueryResult> queryFuture = ...;